-The most important observation is that networks cross all disciplinary boundaries.
-Research communities are discovering this at the moment, while funding agencies are not.
-Indeed, it is important to convince funding agencies that multi-disciplinary research should arrive on their agendas.
-Moreover, Web sciences need to be developed as a field, and also need to be integrated into teaching.
+Funding: As distinct disciplines grow together and embark on collaborative research, it is also important to convince funding agencies that multi-disciplinary research should arrive on their agendas.

+Teaching: Web sciences need to be developed as a field, and also need to be integrated into teaching (as it is done in the WeST Institute at Koblenz, for example).
 This will most likely lead to novel curricula which receive their content from multiple disciplines in a balanced way.